Uncertainty-Aware Multi-Robot Task Allocation With Strongly Coupled Inter-Robot Rewards: Introduction

 \section{Introduction}

-Heterogeneous multi-robot systems can achieve higher levels of efficiency and effectiveness than individual robots can by leveraging task parallelization and diverse sets of capabilities \cite{doi:10.1177/0278364904045564}.
-At the core of these systems lies multi-robot task allocation (MRTA), the process of determining how to distribute tasks across the team.
-Many critical missions, such as search and rescue \cite{7084641} and disaster relief \cite{jones_time-extended_2011}, require allocating tasks to robots in unknown environments.
-In these missions, robots may encounter disturbances that either prevent task completion or delay progress.
-Such disturbances often arise from underlying uncertainty in the environment or the robots themselves.
-Making effective decisions in the face of uncertainty remains an open challenge in MRTA problems.
+Heterogeneous multi-robot systems can achieve higher levels of efficiency and effectiveness than individual robots by leveraging task parallelization and diverse sets of capabilities \cite{doi:10.1177/0278364904045564}.
+Such systems are particularly well-suited for large-scale missions, such as search and rescue \cite{7084641}, disaster relief \cite{jones_time-extended_2011}, and environmental monitoring \cite{cao2013multi}, that require operating in partially known environments.
+The success of these missions relies heavily upon multi-robot task allocation (MRTA), the process of determining how to assign tasks to robots to best exploit the team's capabilities.

-One approach to addressing uncertainty is to model mission parameters (e.g., task durations/requirements or agent speeds/sensing capabilities) as random variables and reformulate the problem as a probabilistic optimization \cite{Ponda2012Thesis}.
-A natural question then arises: how are stochastic mission parameters determined?
-Many methods assume that these parameters are given as a priori knowledge about the mission \cite{nunes_taxonomy_2017}.
-For example, in a time-sensitive disaster relief mission with high-value search tasks and lower-value infrastructure repair tasks, there may exist a known probability that search robots encounter untraversable terrain.
-This renders search tasks infeasible without assistance from larger support robots, which are otherwise assigned to infrastructure repair tasks.
-Allocation thus becomes a strategic challenge: planners must position support robots so that they can assist the search robots if necessary before task deadlines expire, while still maximizing the completion of infrastructure repair tasks.

-A priori knowledge about disturbances may not always be available, highlighting a key distinction in MRTA problem formulations: robustness versus resilience.
-Robustness is achieved by \textit{proactively} computing pre-execution plans to anticipate modeled disturbances \cite{chaari_scheduling_2014}.
-Many existing methods achieve robustness through redundancy \cite{9381653} or idle pre-positioning \cite{chen_multi-robot_2009}, which can lead to an inefficient use of resources.
-On the other hand, resilience is the ability of a multi-robot system to adapt to unmodeled disturbances \cite{resilient-flocking}.
-Unlike robustness, resilience is achieved by \textit{reactively} modifying plans in response to unanticipated conditions.
-Existing work under the resilient MRTA framework has primarily focused on detecting unmodeled disturbances and replanning with updated information only after task completion has been declared infeasible \cite{mayya_resilient_2021}, \cite{sheng_towards_2026}.

-This paper offers a novel perspective on resilience by emphasizing that reactive planning can still incorporate anticipatory actions.
-The key insight is that when an unmodeled disturbance is discovered, there is often a delay before the affected task is formally declared infeasible.
-Rather than treating this delay as wasted time, it can be leveraged to proactively reconfigure resources.
-For example, in the disaster relief scenario, when a search robot encounters untraversable terrain, it may take time to confirm infeasibility (e.g., the robot may first explore alternative routes).
-During this period, repositioning a support robot toward a nearby task enables faster intervention if the task ultimately fails, whereas existing reactive planners risk missing the deadline.
-Capturing this kind of proactive response requires a new way of quantifying uncertainty, since a priori mission parameters cannot account for unmodeled disturbances.